-TRANSFER OF FUNCTIONS; ABOLITION OF OFFICE
+TRANSFER OF FUNCTIONS: ABOLITION OF OFFICE

-Section 4(a) of Pub.
-L. 91-375 provided that: "There are hereby transferred to the United States Postal Service all the functions, powers, and duties of the Post

-Office Department and the Postmaster General of the Post Office Department, and the Post Office Department and the office of Postmaster General of the Post Office Department are abolished."
+Pub.
+L. 91-375, §4(a), Aug.
+12, 1970, 84 Stat.
+773, provided that: "There are hereby transferred to the United States Postal Service all the functions, powers, and duties of the Post Office Department and the Postmaster General of the Post Office Department, and the Post Office Department and the office of Postmaster General of the Post Office Department are abolished."